Scott Cross (basketball): TCU assistant (2018–2019)

 A few weeks after his firing, on April 12, Cross was hired by Jamie Dixon to be an assistant coach with the TCU Horned Frogs men's basketball team.
 While at TCU, Cross became Dixon's primary game plan strategist during the season.
 Cross would help lead the Horned Frogs to a 23–14 record and an appearance in the semifinals of the 2019 National Invitation Tournament.

-Troy (2019–present)
+Troy (2019–2026)

 On March 26, 2019, Cross was named the new head coach of the men's basketball team at Troy University.
 Troy went 9–22 in Cross's first season as head coach.

 Cross had his breakthrough season at Troy during the 2021-2022 season, when Troy finished the season with a 20-11 (10-6) record, winning the inaugural Paradise Classic tournament during the season and receiving an invitation to the postseason College Basketball Invitational.
+Cross continued his success at Troy, winning the Sun Belt Conference tournament in 2025 and 2026.

+Georgia Tech (2026–present)

+In March 2026, Cross was announced as the next head men's basketball coach at Georgia Tech.